Cape Canaveral Launch Complex 13

-LC-13 was originally used for test launches of the SM-65 Atlas and subsequently for operational Atlas launches from 1958 to 1978.
+Launch Complex 13 (LC-13) is a launch pad located at Cape Canaveral Space Force Station in Florida.
+Situated within a series of complexes known as Missile Row, it was originally constructed for test launches of the SM-65 Atlas in 1958 and subsequently saw use for Atlas-Agena launches from 1963 to 1978.
 It was the most-used and longest-serving of the original four Atlas pads.
-It was inactive between 1980 and 2015.